Mental Health

 - A family history of mental health problems

-- Social dis-advantage, poverty, homelessness and debt
+- Poverty, homelessness and debt

-It’s entirely normal to experience stress, anxiety, fear and concern at times.
-It’s human nature.
 Our mood and mental state will vary on a daily, sometimes hourly basis.
-So, how can we recognise mental illness in ourselves, a loved one or friend?
-When ongoing signs and symptoms affect a person’s ability to function, it’s important to seek help.
+But, when ongoing signs and symptoms affect a person’s ability to function, it’s important to seek help.
 Left untreated, the consequences of mental illness can be dire, even fatal.
-We’ve helped thousands of people with mild to severe mental health problems: most people can recover well or learn to manage their mental wellbeing, especially if they receive appropriate support early on.

 The red flags to look out for include but are not limited to:

-- Ongoing sadness and tearyness
+- Ongoing sadness and bouts of crying

 - Dramatic mood changes of highs and lows